wssimms/gssquared/Docs/Roadmap.md

 ## Release 0.4

-[ ] provide a mode for Atari Joyport - use the dpad. https://lukazi.blogspot.com/2009/04/game-controller-atari-joysticks.html
+[ ] provide a mode for Atari Joyport - use the dpad. https://lukazi.blogspot.com/2009/04/game-controller-atari-joysticks.html.
+Can also use gamepad.

 [ ] GS2 starts in powered-off mode. have snazzy tiles showing each platform that can be booted.
 [ ] can power on and power off.